k-mack/k-mack.github.io/content/post/hugo-content-types.md

 date: 2020-11-07T15:00:00-08:00
 ---

-Hugo has not been the most intuitive thing for me to configure, however.
+Hugo has not been the most intuitive thing for me to configure.
 I have spent more time than I would like reading Beautiful Hugo's layouts to understand why the pages look the way they do.
 However, this is the point of what I am doing here: learning, writing, and sharing.